About arc42

 MEDIUM

-R-07 (Documentation contains TBD sections)
+R-07 (Documentation has open TBD sections)

 MEDIUM